 Founder-managers adapted to the challenges posed by the growth of their companies.
 While perhaps valid for the manufacturing sector, the disruptive innovation of 3D printing, cloud computing and progress of various information-communication and manufacturing technologies since then, as well as vastly altered market structure, has increased the complexities of growing inherent in founding, growing and scaling a business.

-Founder succession happens when VCs feel a company needs to scale faster.
+Managing the ouster Founder succession happens when VCs feel a company needs to scale faster.
 Robert Adelson, a partner at Boston-based Engel & Schultz, a law firm representing entrepreneurs in this situation, noted:

 “Typically founders are men and women who are of great passion, but that doesn’t translate into scaling a company and building a large organisation.
 The person who took that company from nothing to US$5 million has done a daunting job, but that person, in the view of the VC, is very often not the person that will take them from US$5 million to US$100 million.”